 I also spoke to a friend of a friend who was looking to emigrate and she told me the agent she had spoken to was going to cost £10k excluding visa costs (a fee which I now realise included all kinds of extras above and beyond the visa application).
 That figure terrified the living daylights out of me, and it had scared her enough to put her off her dream while she saved up (NB: this conversation was 4 – 5 years ago and she still hasn’t moved.
 I do wonder whether being told that fee put her off so much that she just crossed the dream off her list altogether as it was so out of reach).

 Choosing the RIGHT agent

-To cut a long story short, we signed up with them.
-Our skills assessment was accepted quickly and they went on to successfully secure our 189 visa.
+Our skills assessment was accepted quickly and they went on to successfully secure our 189 visa a few weeks later.
 It took about six months from sending off the skills assessment paperwork to being granted our visa (this was in 2013/2014).

 This post isn’t about how amazing I think Veronika from Sort Out My Visa is (although she totally is!), it’s to make you aware that not all agents are the same.
 The difference between the agents I spoke to was astounding.
 Some didn’t seem to know what they were talking about.
 Others tried to tell me I didn’t know what I was talking about.
 And some just wanted us to sign on the dotted line to get our cash.

 There are lots of good agents out there and you need to make sure you find one of them as choosing the wrong one could be an expensive mistake.

 I think before you buy any services, you should always shop around.
 What might work for one person, might not be the right fit for you.
 Someone who sounds good online, might not be so helpful in reality.
 It always pays to explore a few different opinions.